seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/unlicense.md

 We provide the work "as is" and provide no warranties.
 You use the work at your own risk.
 We are not responsible for any damages or issues from your use of the work.

-### For Legal Interpretation

-If you are legally interpreting this dedication, you should interpret it in a way that makes the work as free as possible.
-If any issue remains unclear, you should use the official [Unlicense](https://unlicense.org/UNLICENSE) to clarify our dedication.

 ///
 /// tab | original 'legalese'

 # The Unlicense